Inei1/AutomaticBrowserLogin/README.md

 ## Common Problems

-These common problems may or may not be fixable by you.
-Try opening "Startup.bat" to get debug messages and error messages.

 #### Website does not login correctly/browser stops prematurely:

 Report the website by opening a Github issue.
 Due to the nature of this program, this is not possible to fix on the user's end.